Navigation auf uzh.ch

 While much is known about the Paasches' biography and views, not least through Hans Paasche's publications, we know almost nothing about the exact origin of the objects and the people to whom they once belonged.
 How did Hans and Ellen Paasche meet these people?
 Which objects come from their honeymoon, which ones did Hans Paasche collect as a colonial soldier?
 And what significance do the objects have today for the descendants of their creators?
 The workshop exhibition provides insights into current research between ethnology, provenance research and collaboration with experts from the region of origin.

 What kind of museum does the future need?
 We turn to the collections and their creators with long-lasting and new questions, for example: “How and why did the objects come into our museum?”
 We think of the museum as an open workspace, a space for collaborative exploration and research.
 Along with an exhibition series, we offer insights into our work.
-The exhibition “Honeymoon?” kicks off the series; “Business Idea?” is the serie's second exhibition,“Looted Goods?” the third.
+The exhibition “Honeymoon?” kicked off the series; “Business Idea?” is the serie's second exhibition,“Looted Goods?” the third.
 In July 2023, the fourth exhibition “Mask Dances?” will follow.